 The Greeks were not the first to establish a republic.
-Before the 6th century BC Athenian democracy, ancient Israel was a republic for a millennium or maybe longer.
-To call Biblical Israel a theocracy is a misnomer.
-They were only as much a theocracy as the nation of Israel chose to follow God.
-As Israel’s history reveals, they did not always choose to follow the God of Abraham and God’s Law given to Moses.
-The same is true today for whether a nation chooses to follow God or man today.
+Before the Athenian democracy of sixth century BC, ancient Israel was a republic for a millennium.
+Moses instructed the people of Israel, “Give for yourselves men, wise and intelligent, and known to your tribes, and I set them for your heads;” (Deut 1:13).
+To call biblical Israel a theocracy is a misnomer.
+Israel only as much a theocracy as the people of Israel chose to follow God.
+As Israel’s history reveals, they did not always choose to follow the God’s Law given through Moses.
+The same is true today for whether a nation chooses to follow God or man.

 Israel had a balance of power between their senate and their judicial branch.
-No judge or senator was excluded from justice (Deut.
-1:16–17, cf. Deut.
-25:1ff).
-Charges could be brought from anyone, and those who unjustly brought charges were also tried for the same punishment of the accused.
-This was a society where the greatest ruler could be brought to judgment by the lowest person upon the simplicity of the standard of evidence.
-All countries can have this same liberation if their courts were open and free and the people are not bound by regulations and costs.
+The law excluded neither judge nor senator from justice (Deut 1:16–17; cf. Deut 25:1ff).
+Anyone could bring forth charges, and those who unjustly brought charges were also tried for the same punishment of the accused.
+This was a society where any could bring the greatest ruler to judgment upon the simplicity of the standard of evidence.
+All countries can have this same liberation if their courts were open and free so that the people are not bound by complex laws, essential counsel, court regulations, and costs.
 Ancient Israel’s government was an elected republic that was regulated by the people in the courts.
-The people were accountable to all in their courts for the protection of their lives, trade, and liberty.
+The people were accountable to all in their courts, and this system secured the protection of their lives, property, and liberty.

-These judges had a standard of evidence for their courts established by the Law of Moses.
-This standard is found in Art.
+These judges had a standard of evidence for their courts established by Israel’s constitution — the Law of Moses.
+This same standard is found in Art.
 3 Sec.
-3 of the U.S. Constitution today and throughout history from the English Commonwealth back unto the Roman Corpus of Law.
+3 of the U.S. Constitution today, and back through history from the English Commonwealth and the Roman Corpus of Law.
 That universal standard of evidence is still a legal maxim.
-The standard of evidence required two or three witnesses where one account was verified by another (Deut.
-19:15ff, cf. “Source Evidence within the Bible“).
-These witnesses consisted of eyewitnesses, but these witnesses did not have to be people by definition, but witnesses included all primary sources such as writings (Deut.
-31:26), songs (Deut.
-19), and monuments (Josh.
-4, 22).
-By this simple evidence, these judges made diligent inquiry, followed laws for punishment, and punished false witnesses (Deut.
-17:4–7, 19:15–21, 25:1–3).
-Diligent inquiries would find the truth by comparing the accounts of the witnessing sources by recognizing either 2 or 3 points of consistency affirming truth or 2 or 3 points of contradiction revealing false witness.
-In this system, slander could be brought to the courts.
-Judges were held accountable by other judges, and ultimately to the Senate, whose senators were held accountable to the judges.
-Partiality was not to be shown to the rich or the poor (Deut.
-1:16–17), and false witnesses were punished according to their false accusations (Exo.
-23:1–3, 6–9, Lev.
-19:15–18).
+The standard of evidence is the requirement of two or three witnesses where each testimony verified the other (Deut 19:15ff; cf. “Source Evidence within the Bible“).
+These witnesses consisted of more than just eyewitnesses.
+These witnesses included sources.
+By definition, these witnesses included all primary sources such as writings (Deut 31:26), songs (Deut 19), monuments (Josh 4, 22), and trace evidence (Exod 22:9–15; Deut 22:13–21).
+By the simple standard of evidence, the Law instructed these judges to make diligent inquiry, follow the laws of punishment, and punish false witnesses preventing frivolous cases (Deut 17:4–7; 19:15–21; 25:1–3).
+The diligent inquiries of judges would build upon the standard of evidence by examining the eyewitness accounts for affirmative agreement upon two or more essential details without two or three explicit contradictions.
+Judges were to hold other judges accountable, and ultimately, the senate held these judges accountable.
+Judges held accountable Israel’s elders as senators.
+Partiality was not to be shown to the rich or the poor (Deut 1:16–17), and the Law punished false witnesses according to their false accusations (Exod 23:1–3, 6–9; Lev 19:15–18).

-God’s civil government for Israel reveals divine wisdom for what we need for our life, liberty, and pursuit of true happiness.
-Our courts must be just for us to have freedom.
-Our people must elect righteous people.
-Our balance of power must be restored.
+God’s civil government for Israel reveals divine wisdom for a civil government that truly protects people’s rights.
+A nation’s people must hold truths as self-evidence: “all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
+A nation’s people must elect righteous people.
+The people should strive for the nation’s balance of power so that the courts are accountable to the representatives and the representatives to the courts.
+A nation’s courts must remain just for people to retain freedom.
+A nation’s people must exercise their power to regulate the individuals within government in the courts.
 Ancient Israel’s republic and form of government did not make the nation righteous.
-The people made the nation righteous.
-“Righteousness exalts a nation, But sin is a reproach to any people” (Prov.
-14:34).
-Only Christ has brought such a light into the world where His spiritual nation is among the nations of the world influencing for all good.
-Let all the rulers of the world recognize Christ.
+God justified the nation when the people were righteous.
+“Righteousness exalts a nation, But sin is a reproach to any people” (Prov 14:34).
+Only Christ has brought such a light into the world that His spiritual nation is the greatest among the nations influencing for all good.
+Let all the rulers of the world serve the Christ.
 For Psalm 2:10–12 states,